Regional Oral History Office

-The Oral History Center (ROHO) is part of The Bancroft Library at the University of California, Berkeley.
+The Oral History Center is part of The Bancroft Library at the University of California, Berkeley.
 The office was founded in 1954.
-ROHO conducts, analyzes, teaches about, and preserves oral history interviews on a wide range of topics related to the history of California and the United States.
-ROHO staff also conduct research on a wide range of historical topics, utilizing oral history as a central primary source to their scholarship.
+OHC conducts, analyzes, teaches about, and preserves oral history interviews on a wide range of topics related to the history of California and the United States.
+OHC staff also conduct research on a wide range of historical topics, utilizing oral history as a central primary source to their scholarship.

 History

-ROHO's original name was the Regional Cultural History Office.
+OHC's original name was the Regional Cultural History Office.
 It was the second oral history office founded in the country, following only Columbia University.
 The first interview conducted at the office, before it was officially recognized as a unit on campus, was with Alice B. Toklas, the long-time partner of Gertrude Stein.

-Since its founding in 1954, ROHO has conducted thousands of interviews in a wide variety of subject areas ranging from law and jurisprudence to food and wine.
+Since its founding in 1954, the OHC has conducted thousands of interviews in a wide variety of subject areas ranging from law and jurisprudence to food and wine.
 ROHO features especially strong collections on the development of the arts and letters, science and technology, and labor, social, political, and community history in California.
-ROHO has also conducted numerous interviews on the history of the University of California.
-ROHO's interviews with scientists include Nobel Prize winners such as Arthur Kornberg, Paul Berg, Donald A. Glaser, and Charles Townes.
+The OHC has also conducted numerous interviews on the history of the University of California.
+Interviews with scientists include Nobel Prize winners such as Arthur Kornberg, Paul Berg, Donald A. Glaser, and Charles Townes.
 Other notable interviews with scientists include Herbert Boyer and Stanley N. Cohen.
-ROHO has also conducted significant oral histories with well-known artists and authors, such as Dorothea Lange, Ansel Adams, and Carl Rakosi.
+The OHC has also conducted significant oral histories with well-known artists and authors, such as Dorothea Lange, Ansel Adams, and Carl Rakosi.

-ROHO houses collections of oral histories related to women's suffrage and the home front during World War II.
+The OHC houses collections of oral histories related to women's suffrage and the home front during World War II.

-The interviews conducted by ROHO are deposited in over 700 manuscript libraries worldwide.
+The interviews conducted by staff are deposited in over 700 manuscript libraries worldwide.
 Many of the interviews are accessible online.
-The Bancroft Library also houses the original tapes for all of the interviews conducted by ROHO.
+The Bancroft Library also houses the original tapes for all of the interviews conducted by the center.
 Once completed, the oral histories are referenced by both scholars and students around the world.